-At the most basic level, look at integrating your mailing list or newsletter sign up with your mass email provider (for example, MailChimp, Campaign Monitor, Exact Target).
+At the most basic level, look at integrating your mailing list or newsletter sign-up with your mass email provider (for example, MailChimp, Campaign Monitor, or Exact Target).
 This simple integration means that rather than you having to individually enter new email contacts into your email database, all subscribers are automatically added to the list.

 Another huge area to look at when it comes to time-saving is integrating your website and CRM (Customer Relationship Management system).
 One benefit of this integration allows any enquiry received through the website to be automatically assigned to a person in your CRM.
-For example, assume a person visits your website and enquires to the sales team for a service you offer.
+For example, assume a person visits your website and enquires to the sales team about a service you offer.
 With integration, this enquiry is automatically assigned to a member of your sales team as a lead.
-Automating this process ensures you?ll never miss an enquiry or any feedback sent from your website.
-Perfect for all sites ? from B2C to B2B, product, service and ecommerce!
+Automating this process ensures you’ll never miss an enquiry or any feedback sent from your website.
+Perfect for all sites from B2C to B2B, product, service and e-commerce!

 Ecommerce Stores can also look at integrating their Enterprise Resource Planning (ERP) system into the website.
-This is a fantastic time-saving integration which basically involves any sales made online automatically updates in your inventory tracker with your ERP.
-This is great as it removes the need for any manually inventory processing or stocktakes from online sales.
+This is a fantastic time-saving integration that basically involves any sales made online automatically updates in your inventory tracker with your ERP.
+This is great as it removes the need for any manual inventory processing or stocktakes from online sales.

 For those companies using Sitecore, DMS (or Digital Marketing System) is certainly a feature that should be investigated and integrated.
-This system performs many tasks but none better than allowing you to personalize a websites visitor experience based on real world data such as time and their location.
-For example, let?s assume you?re a large FMCG with different products available in different states.
-DMS can be used to read a user?s location, and then show them only the products available to them.
-In the same way, you might choose to show user?s different products during the day as you do later in the evening.
+This system performs many tasks but none is better than allowing you to personalize a website’s visitor experience based on real-world data such as time and their location.
+For example, let’s assume you’re a large FMCG with different products available in different states.
+DMS can be used to read a user’s location, and then show them only the products available to them.
+In the same way, you might choose to show users different products during the day as you do later in the evening.
 For example, if someone visits your website during lunchtime, they see a range of microwave-friendly meals and quick snacks featured.
-However, the same person visiting at 9pm at night sees features of deserts and wine on special.
-This type of personalization allows companies to get more highly targeted content to their visitors and is especially useful for any company who has different offerings based on location.
-DMS does can help out in many other ways so this is just the tip of the iceberg on this front.
+However, the same person visiting at 9 pm at night sees features of deserts and wine on special.
+This type of personalization allows companies to get more highly targeted content to their visitors and is especially useful for any company that has different offerings based on location.
+DMS can help out in many other ways so this is just the tip of the iceberg on this front.

 And there you have it!
 A quick 5 Digital Health Check for your website.
 We hope this helps you identify any updates and improvements for your website as you develop your strategy and direction for FY15-16.